Kaaz/DiscordBot/readme.md

 --- | --- | ---|
-auto_reply | false | use the auto reply feature?<br/>Looks for patterns in messages and replies to them (with a cooldown)<br/>true -> enable auto replying to matched messages<br/>false -> disable auto replying bot_channel | general | Channel where the bots default output goes to bot_debug_templates | true | Show which templates are being used on places.<br/><br/>valid values: <br/>true       -> Shows the keyphrases being used <br/>false      -> Shows normal text <br/><br/>for instance if you don't have permission to access a command:<br/><br/>setting this to true would show:<br/>no_permission<br/><br/>false would show:<br/>You don't have permission to use that! bot_listen | all | What channels to listen to? (all;mine)<br/>all -> responds to all channels<br/>mine -> only responds to messages in configured channel bot_logging_channel | false | The channel where the logging of events happens.
-Such as users joining/leaving <br/><br/>Setting this to 'false' will disable it (without the quotes)<br/><br/>To enable it, set this setting to match the channel name where you want the logging to happen<br/>If you specify an invalid channel, this setting will disable itself bot_update_warning | playing | Show a warning that there is an update and that the bot will be updating soon.<br/>always  -> always show the message in the bot's configured default channel<br/>playing -> only announce when the bot is playing music and in the bot's configured music channel<br/>off     -> don't announce when the bot is going down for an update chat_bot_enabled | false | Chat with people

-Setting this to true will make it so that it responds to every message in the configured bot_channel cleanup_messages | no | Delete messages after a while?<br/>yes         -> Always delete messages<br/>no          -> Never delete messages<br/>nonstandard -> delete messages outside of bot's default channel command_prefix | $ | Prefix for commands (between 1 and 4 characters) help_in_pm | false | show help in a private message?<br/>true  -> send a message to the user requesting help<br/>false -> output help to the channel where requested module_games | true | Let people play games against each other music_channel | music | Channel where the bots music-related output goes to music_channel_auto | false | The channel where I automatically connect to if a user joins<br/><br/>false:<br/>Not using this setting, wont auto-connect to anything.<br/><br/>setting this to match a voice channel name:<br/>The moment a user connects to the specified channel I connect too and start to play music.<br/><br/>Important to note: <br/>* If the configured channel does not exist, this setting will be turned off<br/>* If I'm already connected to a different voice-channel I won't use this setting
+auto_reply | false | use the auto reply feature?<br/>Looks for patterns in messages and replies to them (with a cooldown)<br/>true -> enable auto replying to matched messages<br/>false -> disable auto replying bot_channel | general | Channel where the bots default output goes to bot_command_logging_channel | false | The channel command usage will be logged to<br/><br/>Example output:<br/>Kaaz#9436 has used `say` in #general<br/>aruments: this is not a test<br/>output: this is not a test<br/><br/>Setting this to 'false' will disable it (without the quotes)<br/><br/>To enable it, set this setting to match the channel name where you want the command logging to happen<br/>If you specify an invalid channel, this setting will disable itself bot_debug_templates | true | Show which templates are being used on places.<br/><br/>valid values: <br/>true       -> Shows the keyphrases being used <br/>false      -> Shows normal text <br/><br/>for instance if you don't have permission to access a command:<br/><br/>setting this to true would show:<br/>no_permission<br/><br/>false would show:<br/>You don't have permission to use that! bot_listen | all | What channels to listen to? (all;mine)<br/>all -> responds to all channels<br/>mine -> only responds to messages in configured channel bot_logging_channel | false | The channel where the logging of events happens.
+Such as users joining/leaving <br/><br/>Setting this to 'false' will disable it (without the quotes)<br/><br/>To enable it, set this setting to match the channel name where you want the logging to happen<br/>If you specify an invalid channel, this setting will disable itself bot_modlog_channel | false | The channel where mod-logging happens.<br/>A case will appear if a user has been banned/kicked/warned/muted<br/><br/>Setting this to 'false' will disable it (without the quotes)<br/><br/>To enable it, set this setting to match the channel name where you want the moderation-cases to go<br/>If you specify an invalid channel, this setting will disable itself bot_mute_role | false | This is the role which is applied to those who you use the mute command on<br/><br/>Setting this value to false will disable the role applied with the mute command bot_update_warning | playing | Show a warning that there is an update and that the bot will be updating soon.<br/>always  -> always show the message in the bot's configured default channel<br/>playing -> only announce when the bot is playing music and in the bot's configured music channel<br/>off     -> don't announce when the bot is going down for an update chat_bot_enabled | false | Chat with people<br/><br/>Setting this to true will make it so that it responds to every message in the configured bot_channel cleanup_messages | no | Delete messages after a while?<br/>yes         -> Always delete messages<br/>no          -> Never delete messages<br/>nonstandard -> delete messages outside of bot's default channel command_prefix | $ | Prefix for commands (between 1 and 4 characters) help_in_pm | false | show help in a private message?<br/>true  -> send a message to the user requesting help<br/>false -> output help to the channel where requested module_economy | false | Use the economy feature?<br/>false -> nope!<br/>true -> yep! module_games | true | Let people play games against each other music_channel | music | Channel where the bots music-related output goes to music_channel_auto | false | The channel where I automatically connect to if a user joins<br/><br/>false:<br/>Not using this setting, wont auto-connect to anything.<br/><br/>setting this to match a voice channel name:<br/>The moment a user connects to the specified channel I connect too and start to play music.<br/><br/>Important to note: <br/>* If the configured channel does not exist, this setting will be turned off<br/>* If I'm already connected to a different voice-channel I won't use this setting